rome/tools/CONTRIBUTING.md

 Basically, everything after the key comment will be the content of the new file.

-Now you need to run `cargo xtask codegen` and the task will actually generate this file for you.
+Now you need to run `cargo codegen test` and the task will actually generate this file for you.

 In case you want to create a **negative test** (*with* parsing errors), you will create a new comment like this: